DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Method

 \section{Method}

 We present DASH, a training-free framework that operationalizes the principle of structure-aware compression through three key innovations.
 As illustrated in \cref{fig:framework}, given an input video with audio, DASH first detects semantic boundaries in the audio stream via cosine-similarity-based boundary detection (\cref{sec:boundary}).
-It then projects these boundaries onto video token indices through temporal ratio mapping to form dynamic segments (\cref{sec:audiodriven}), achieving explicit cross-modal semantic alignment without learned parameters.
+It then projects these boundaries onto video token indices through temporal ratio mapping to form dynamic audio-guided segments (\cref{sec:audiodriven}), providing a soft cross-modal structural prior without learned parameters.
 Finally, it scores tokens within each segment via tri-signal fusion for selective retention (\cref{sec:trisignal}).
 The retained tokens are passed to the LLM for inference.